paperless-ngx/paperless-ngx/docs/configuration.rst

     E.g. <CONSUMPTION_DIR>/foo/bar/file.pdf will add the tags "foo" and "bar" to the consumed file.
 Paperless will create any tags that don't exist yet.

+    This is useful for sorting documents with certain tags such as ``car`` or ``todo`` prior to consumption.
+These folders won't be deleted.

     PAPERLESS_CONSUMER_RECURSIVE must be enabled for this to work.

     Defaults to false.